herotechcourse/kotlin-racingcar-precourse/README.md

 **validator**

 - [x] check empty input
-- [ ] check too many car names entered(100 or more)
+- [x] check too many car names entered(100 or more)
 - [ ] cheek car name length is not within 1–5 characters
-- [ ] check car name contains characters other than English letters or digits
+- [ ] Check car name contains only letters and digits
 - [ ] check duplicate car names
 - [ ] check number of rounds is not a valid positive integer